-- (i) Firstly, identify the class to which the counterparty belongs and the risk-weight applicable to the counterparty; - (ii) Secondly, report the gross amount (i.e. aggregate amount of all outward legs) of all the repo-style transactions subject to the netting agreement in the column of "Principal Amount" in the class to which the counterparty belongs and report the exposure after netting in the column of "Principal Amount after CRM" of the same class, along the row of the risk-weight of the counterparty; - (iii) Thirdly, multiply the exposure after netting by the risk-weight applicable to the counterparty to calculate the RWA.
+(i) Firstly, identify the class to which the counterparty belongs and the risk-weight applicable to the counterparty;

+- (ii) Secondly, report the gross amount (i.e. aggregate amount of all outward legs) of all the repo-style transactions subject to the netting agreement in the "Principal Amount" column in the class to which the counterparty belongs and report E\ under the same class and in the "Principal Amount after CRM" column of the row for the risk-weight of the counterparty; - (iii) Thirdly, multiply E\ by the risk-weight applicable to the counterparty to calculate the RWA.

 In general, repo-style transactions in banking and trading books should be netted separately.
-Netting across positions in the banking book and the trading book with the same counterparty will only be allowed if:
+Netting across positions in the banking book and the trading book with the same counterparty will be allowed only if:

-- all transactions are marked to market daily; and - the collateral used in the transactions is recognized collateral for transactions booked in the banking book.
+- all transactions are marked to market daily; and - the collateral used in the transactions is collateral eligible for being recognized for exposures booked in the banking book.

-Where the reporting institution has received the approval of the MA for using internal models to calculate market risk capital charge, subject to the approval of the MA, it may use a VaR model as an alternative to the use of standard supervisory haircuts to reflect the price volatility of the exposures and collateral under repo-style transactions covered by valid bilateral netting agreements on a counterparty-by-counterparty basis.
-The criteria for using VaR models and the calculation of net credit exposure to a counterparty using a VaR model are set out in Annex IIIb-F.
+Where the MA has approved the use by the reporting institution of an internal model to calculate market risk capital charge, the institution may, with the approval of the MA, use a VaR model as an alternative to the use of standard supervisory haircuts to reflect the price volatility of the exposures and collateral under repo-style transactions covered by valid bilateral netting agreements on a counterparty-by-counterparty basis.
+The criteria for using VaR models and the calculation of net credit exposure to a counterparty using a VaR model are set out in section 97 of the BCR (see Annex IIIb-F for quick reference).

-27. Credit protection by means of Credit-linked Notes
+28. Credit protection by means of Credit-linked Notes

-Where the reporting institution issues a credit-linked note to cover the credit risk of an exposure, the maximum amount of credit protection is the amount of the funds received from issuing that note.
-The protected amount should be treated as an exposure collateralized by cash deposits.
+Where the reporting institution issues a credit-linked note to cover the credit risk of an exposure, the amount of credit protection is the amount of the funds received from that note.
+The amount of the exposure which is covered by the funds is treated as an exposure collateralized by cash deposits.